King Charles III (film): Plot

 Protests begin across the country, with the most violent taking place in London.
 In response, Charles increases the army guard at Buckingham Palace, a move which only further increases the tension between him and the British government.
 He then offers royal protection to Jess, whom the media have made the centre of a sex scandal after her ex-boyfriend leaked the photos to The Sun.
 He also agrees to Harry's wish to become a commoner so he can live a more fulfilling life with Jess.
-The PM, increasingly concerned with the backlash as a result of the king's actions, meets with William, Prince of Wales, and Catherine, Princess of Wales, to discuss the matter.
+The PM, increasingly concerned with the backlash as a result of the king's actions, meets William, Prince of Wales, and Catherine, Princess of Wales, to discuss the matter.
 Catherine, not wanting to lose the opportunity to rule alongside William in the future, proposes a solution: William will serve as a mediator between Parliament and his father.
 William joins his father in a press conference, where he announces the plan without the king's knowledge or consent.

 Seeing this as a betrayal, Charles reacts angrily to both his son and press adviser James Reiss.
 During a tense meeting with William, William angrily rebukes his father for creating disorder, as well as chastising him for his mistreatment of Diana during her lifetime and asks him to abdicate to help restore order.
 As Catherine and Harry await in another room in Buckingham Palace, the three deliver an ultimatum to the king, threatening to remove themselves (and their children) from his life unless he steps down.
 Unwilling to face the rest of his life alone, Charles reluctantly abdicates in favour of William, who plans to sign the press bill and restore the status quo between the monarchy and Parliament, in addition to quelling the public unrest.

-Prior to the joint coronation at Westminster Abbey, Harry meets with Jess and reluctantly informs her they can no longer be together, as their former plans would upset the status quo with the new king and his position in the public sphere.
+Prior to the joint coronation at Westminster Abbey, Harry meets Jess and reluctantly informs her they can no longer be together, as their former plans would upset the status quo with the new king and his position in the public sphere.
 The film ends with William and Kate's coronation as king and queen consort, with Charles angrily placing the crown on his son's head in lieu of the Archbishop of Canterbury before exiting as the crowd proclaims "God Save the King".